gvwilson/sdxjs/regex-parser/index.md

-When we find the `)` that marks the end of a group, we take items from the end of the output list until we find the matching start:
+When we find the `)` that marks the end of a group, we take items from the end of the output list until we find the matching start and use them to create a group:

 <%- include('/inc/keep.html', {file: 'parser.js', key: 'groupend'}) %>